nordseele/nordhat/hardware/notes.md

 | 5, 6, 9   | RPI | 11mm  | MF  | M2.5 | 3 |
 |8  | OPT  |  10mm | FF  | M2.5  |  1 |

-    Even if you don't use an expansion board for now, if you want to attach one someday   maybe, it is recommended to mount the ***H8 standoff*** (noted OPT in the table above).
+> Even if you don't use an expansion board now, if you want to attach one someday it is recommended to mount the ***H8 standoff*** (noted OPT in the table above).
 It won't be possible to attach it once the OLED is soldered on.
 This has to be done before soldering the OLED.

 ### Hardware used for assembling the standoffs
 Different possible combinations.
 Get these lines: